Rondale Moore: Awards

 At the end of the 2018 season, Moore was the recipient of the Paul Hornung Award, given to the most versatile player in all of college football.
 Moore was also named a First-Team All-American by The Athletic, a well-regarded sporting website but not one of the members of the All-American voting process.

 On December 10, 2018, Moore was named a First-Team All-American by the Associated Press as an all-purpose back.
 On December 11, 2018, Moore was named a First-Team All-American by the Football Writers Association of America.
-On December 12, 2018, The Sporting News named Moore to their second-team, making Moore a consensus All-American.
+On December 12, 2018, The Sporting News named Moore to their second-team, making Moore a consensus All-American and becoming the first true freshman consensus All-American in the country since 2004.

 On December 12, 2018, Moore was named the CBS Sports Freshman of the Year.